PhoenixPaw/PhoenixPaw/README.md

-This README highlights the temporary nature of the $Supw token on TON, its role in gathering capital and building an audience, and the planned integration with the main project on Solana, allowing users to transition smoothly between networks.
+This README highlights the temporary nature of the PNXPW token on TON, its role in gathering capital and building an audience, and the planned integration with the main project on Solana, allowing users to transition smoothly between networks.

 <!---
 PhoenixPaw/PhoenixPaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.